kiShubham/suggaAssignment/README.md

 Overview:

 The Task Management System allows users to create, update, delete, and view tasks.
-Users can register for an account, log in, and only access their tasks.
-The system also includes basic authentication and authorization functionalities.

 ### 1. Endpoints and Libraries:

-Define Endpoints:

-Create endpoints for CRUD operations on tasks:
+Created endpoints for CRUD operations on tasks:

 GET api/tasks/ - Get all tasks ;

-POST api/tasks/ - Create a new task;
+POST api/tasks/ - Create's a new task;

 GET api/tasks/:id - Get a specific task;